kidestw/alx-system_engineering-devops/0x00-shell_basics/README.md

-rm /tmp/my_first_directory will remove the file betty frommy_first_directory which is inside /tmp/ rmdir /tmp/my_first_directory will delete the directory  my_first_directory cd - will change the working directory to the previous one
+rm /tmp/my_first_directory will remove the file betty frommy_first_directory which is inside /tmp/ rmdir /tmp/my_first_directory will delete the directory  my_first_directory cd - will change the working directory to the previous one ls -al . .. /boot will list all files in the current directory, the parent directory and the /bbot directory in long format